 To get a clear picture of the service that you can offer, you need to understand the audience you seek to serve, the market conditions and services offered by your competitors.

-Competitor Analysis and understanding the audience’s demographics gives you a clear idea of where you’ll stand if you enter the market.
+Competitor Analysis and understanding the audience’s demographics give you a clear idea of where you’ll stand if you enter the market.

-Often competitors don’t fulfil the consumers’ needs, however, due to lack of alternative the consumer has to stick with that product or service.
+Often competitors don’t fulfil the consumers’ needs.
+However, due to a lack of alternative, the consumer has to stick with that product or service.